nichwall/issue_testing/.github/pull_request_template.md

 ## Screenshots
 <!--
-If your PR includes any changes to the web client, please include screenshots or a video from before and after your changes.
+If your PR includes any changes to the web client, please include screenshots or a short video from before and after your changes.
 -->